SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.2Update.md

 ![](assets/IMG_0826.jpeg)

-This is a specific request of one of my earliest customers.
 With this new setting and Magic Power enabled, your scoreboard will show the clock when there are no priority games active.
+Makes sure your Scoreboard is useful even when there's no sports to worry about.
+Enjoy your personalized feature, Brian!

 ## Improved Loading/Troubleshooting in App